anubhav-auth/InvestorIQ/README.md

 -   **Multi-Agent System**: Utilizes a collaborative multi-agent framework where each agent has a distinct role, coordinated by a central manager.

--   **Data Ingestion**: Ingests and processes financial news, market data, and corporate filings.
+-   **Data Ingestion**: Ingests and processes financial news from local files.

 -   **Specialized Agents**: Includes a Financial News Researcher Agent and a Stock Data Analyst Agent.